ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 Row-based Noise
 ===============

-Row-based noise operates on an entire row of data at a time, for example by omitting or duplicating entire rows.
+Row-based noise operates on one row of data at a time, for example by omitting or duplicating entire rows.

 Omit a row
 ----------